chaofengc/IQA-PyTorch/README.md

 ### ⏬ Download Benchmark Datasets

+For convenience, we upload all related datasets to [huggingface](https://huggingface.co/datasets/chaofengc/IQA-Toolbox-Datasets/tree/main).
+Here are example codes to download datasets from huggingface:

+>[!CAUTION]
-For convenience, we upload all related datasets to [huggingface](https://huggingface.co/datasets/chaofengc/IQA-Toolbox-Datasets/tree/main). **Note that we only collect the datasets for academic, research, and educational purposes.
-It is important for the users to adhere to the usage guidelines, licensing terms, and conditions set forth by the original creators or owners of each dataset.** Here are example codes to download datasets from huggingface:
+> we only collect the datasets for academic, research, and educational purposes.
+It is important for the users to adhere to the usage guidelines, licensing terms, and conditions set forth by the original creators or owners of each dataset.

 ```
 import os